MegafonWebLab/frontend-presets/README.md

 Run one of the following commands:

 ```
-yarn version --patch
+yarn release --patch
-yarn version --minor
+yarn release --minor
-yarn version --major
+yarn release --major
 ```

-Then commit and push changes with created tag.
+Then push changes with created tag.
 Github Actions will publish new package to npm.